 Requiring approval for new listings

-Flex allows you to require operator approval for new listings before they are published.
-This article explains the feature and describes how to take listing approval into use in both Flex Console and Flex CLI.
+Sharetribe allows you to require operator approval for new listings before they are published.
+This article explains the feature and describes how to take listing approval into use in both Sharetribe Console and Sharetribe CLI.

 Table of Contents

 By default, listings in Sharetribe are published as soon as their author clicks the "publish" button.
 However, you can also set new listings to require approval before they are published.
 When the feature is enabled, new listings only get published once an operator has reviewed and approved them.